Extending Ghouila-Houri's Characterization of Comparability Graphs to Temporal Graphs: Recognition of comparability temporal graphs and TTO construction

-\begin{proof} \item Recall that if $uvw$ is a directed triangle in an ATTO, then it is necessarily monolabel and let $t$ be the common time-label.
-We will distinguish cases on whether the arc from $(a,b)$ to $(u,v)$ is also an arc in $Imp(\mathcal{G})$ or not, and whether $a=u$ or $b=v$.
+\begin{proof} Let $uvw$ be a directed triangle in $O$.
+Since every ATTO is a QTTO, by Lemma \ref{lem:qtto-monolabel-triangle}, $uvw$ is necessarily monolabel and we denote by $t$ be the common time-label.
+We will distinguish cases on whether the arc from $(a,b)$ to $(u,v)$ is an arc in $Imp(\mathcal{G})$ or not, and whether $a=u$ or $b=v$.

 \begin{enumerate}[label=\roman*)]